mrqasimasif/RestaurantsBillingSystem/README.md

 # RestaurantsBillingSystem

-This is a intermediate restaurants billing system in Assembly Language as part of my lab project.
+This is a intermediate restaurants billing system in Assembly Language.
 Password Protected with versatile <b>ADMIN</b> and <b>CUSTOMER</b> functionalties.

 <b>Password = 123</b>